kwaldenphd/python-lists-strings/README.md

 print(numbers)
 ```

-<blockquote>QX: Q8: How would you modify this code to output the full range 1-10?</blockquote>
+<blockquote>Q9: How would you modify this code to output the full range 1-10?</blockquote>

 What if we just wanted the odd numbers in this range?